scionproto/scion/doc/BeaconExtensions.md

 - The PCB always carries information about the entire path it has traversed so far
-- The final AS in the segment does not need to make additions/modifications to the data it receieved through the PCB

 Using this method, end-to-end metrics can be calculated by simply combining intra- and inter-AS metrics.